Jay and Silent Bob

 - Disney Death: Appears to have one when Jay and Silent Bob (with a little help from Suzanne) trick him into jumping off a dam, only for Willenholly to turn up unharmed (but soaking wet) moments later.

-- Made of Iron: He jumped off a dam and went over a waterfall, but emerged completely unscathed.
+- Made of Iron: He jumps off a dam and goes over a waterfall, but still emerges completely unscathed.

 Chaka Luther King